These healthy Banana Carrot Muffins are packed with vitamins, fiber, and proteins perfect as a kid’s breakfast or afternoon snack.

 First, preheat the oven to 350°F (180°C).
 Next, line a 12-hole muffin pan with paper cases and lightly oil it with oil spray to prevent the batter from sticking to the paper.

-Start by peeling the ripe bananas and mash into a thin puree on a chopping board.
+Start by peeling the ripe bananas and mash them into a thin puree on a chopping board.
 It’s fine to have some bites and pieces of bananas in the mash.
 This actually makes the muffins ultra-moist.
-Measure the amount called by the recipe and place in a mixing bowl.
+Measure the amount called by the recipe and place it in a mixing bowl.

 Whisk the mashed banana with egg, melted coconut oil, maple syrup, almond milk, and vanilla extract until well combined.

 Now stir the dry ingredients into the wet ingredients, including the shredded carrots and rolled oats if used.
-Stir until the flour is well incorporated, but don’t over mix the batter or the banana carrot muffins come out dense and packed
+Stir until the flour is well incorporated, but don’t over-mix the batter or the banana carrot muffins come out dense and packed

 Fill each muffin hole with about 1/3 cup of batter or until 3/4 of the level of the muffin cup is filled.